ibm-cloud-docs/event-notifications/en-destination-codeengine.md

 1. Select a **Source service** as **Event Notifications**.

 1. Specify whether you want the authorization to be for all resources or Resources based on selected attributes.
-If you selected Resources based on selected attributes, then specify the **Add attributes**: only source resource group or only source service instance.
+If you have chosen Resources based on selected attributes, then specify the **Add attributes**: only source resource group or only source service instance.

 1. Select a **Target service** as **{{site.data.keyword.codeengineshort}}**.